 - Financial aid transfer planning

-- Airport pickup and reception in Sydney and Townsville
+- Airport pickup and reception in Townsville

 - Arrival Welcome packet containing important local contact details and information